thinksource/dataEngineer/README.md

 4.1.
 Spider rule have LinkExtractor setting unique=True

-4.2. the sha1 of passage text, if the sha1 string is equal, even if the url is different it still can not insert into the database, according to valid variable.
+4.2. the sha1 is additional index of article, if the sha1 string is equal, even if the url is different it still can not insert into the database, according to valid variable.